 As we walked into the center, we met the other English Teachers who we would be observing and shadowing for the day.
 I can honestly say that everyone I met was cool, and so was John and David, who we shadowed for our training.
 John was from England and David was a lively chap from Scotland.
 Both had very different teaching styles, but both were great teachers and the kids loved them.

 Even a day of shadowing teachers can be exhausting, but not too overwhelming.
-Saturday and Sunday are the busiest days of teaching, but you do get breaks in between classes to prepare for your next class, and of course you get a hour or so for lunch.
+Saturday and Sunday are the busiest days of teaching, but you do get breaks in between classes to prepare for your next class, and of course, you get an hour or so for lunch.
 It was great to see a full day at the center and to get an idea of how First Leap classes are taught.
 And it was reassuring to see just how fun the classes were!

 What to do with a Day Off in Beijing, China